The Archives

 Policies

-The Foundation is committed to making our archives accessible for research.
-To access our archives, please fill out the form below or see contact details below.
+The Foundation is committed to open and equitable access to our archives for all researchers.
+To conduct research in our archives, please fill out the form below or see contact details to reach out to our archivist directly by phone or email.
 Research requests are approved at the discretion of the Preservation Foundation.
-Finding aids for our collections are available upon request.

 rights and reproductions